-- Parking: General Parking is $15 and Preferred Parking is $25 for the day.
+- Parking: General Parking is $20 and Preferred Parking is $25 for the day.
 Personally I think general parking is just fine!
-Parking is free for Cartoon Network Hotel guests.
+Parking is free for Cartoon Network Hotel guests and season pass holders.

 - Park Re-entry: you can leave and re-enter the park during your visit.
 Just be sure to get a stamp!